DO-IT is people helping people achieve success

 DO-IT is a community of people with and without disabilities with a common goal of academic and career success for everyone regardless of disability.

-- DO-IT Parents - parents of DO-IT participants who support one another and share resources and strategies for helping children with disabilities to college careers and self-determined lives.
+Parents of DO-IT participants who support one another and share resources and strategies for helping children with disabilities to college careers and self-determined lives.

 - Sheryl Burgstahler, DO-IT Founder and Director.